lambda-dom/trisagion/docs/readme.md

     bimap f g p = Parser $ \ s -> bimap f (first g) $ parse p s
 ```

 Bifunctoriality provides the basic way to unify error types.
 If we have parsers `p_i :: Parser s e_i a` and a cospan `f_i :: e_i -> e`, then we have a cospan `first f_i :: Parser s e_i a -> Parser s e a`.
 The choice of `e` is left to the user, but there is a canonical, minimal choice by taking the coproduct of all `e_i`.
-Unfortunately, dealing with arbitrary coproducts in Haskell is very clunky, even if we reached for any of the innumerable packages on hackage offering extensible sum types -- for just one example, see [sop-core](https://hackage.haskell.org/package/sop-core).
+Unfortunately, dealing with arbitrary coproducts in Haskell is very clunky, even if we reached for any of the innumerable packages on hackage offering extensible sum types [^1].
 Most likely, any truly satisfying solution will need some form of dependent types.
 Latter on, we will get another way to deal with this recurring problem.

+[^1]: For just one example among many, see [sop-core](https://hackage.haskell.org/package/sop-core).

 ### A. 2.
 2. The `Applicative` instance.